 Get everyone on board

-Incorporating new maintenance strategy will often affect more than just your maintenance team.
+Incorporating a new maintenance strategy will often affect more than just your maintenance team.

 To ensure smooth implementation, everyone should be aware of the upcoming changes.